CTO92/PyFlame/README.md

 PyFlame is a tensor computation library designed natively for the Cerebras Wafer-Scale Engine (WSE), featuring lazy evaluation, automatic CSL code generation, and a Python-first API.

+## Donations

+We welcome financial support in the effort.
+Learn how you can help at https://oaqlabs.com/pyflame (bottom of page)

 ## Features

 - **Native WSE Design**: Built from the ground up for Cerebras architecture